christopherburke/BedrockRenderDragonActivate/README.md

 - In the settings menu, select Vido, then scroll all the way to the bottom where under 'Graphics Mode' select the 'Deferred Technical Preview' option.

 - Go back to the game and enjoy your newly activated Shader with shadows, sky color changes, etc..

+## Many Artifacts
+Despite this being the most basic Render Dragon pipeline shader pack possible, there are still lots of artifacts.
+Especially underwater and in caves during the day as light will leak into cave and look corrupted.
+Also, sometimes there can be pauses and crashes.

+## Next Steps
+If you want to try awesome shader packs that include all the PBR textures that allow blocks with reflections, emission, and smoothness characteristics then I recommend googling how to download the following.
+- The base 'Vanilla-RTX-v2.5.1.mcpack' as well as 'Vanilla-RTX-textured-water-addon-v2.5.mcpack' and 'Vanilla-RTX-3d-stone-addon-v2.5.mcpack'
+- Poggy's Beta Shader